Endowed UC San Diego Scholarship Honors Professor Bud Mehan, Helps Local Underserved Students

 As an endowment, the scholarship fund will remain in perpetuity.
 Now, more than ever, scholarships are essential to ensuring that students from all social and economic backgrounds have access to a world-class UC San Diego education.
 The Mehan Undergraduate Scholarship was established to help two UC San Diego students each year who have financial need, are the first in their family to attend a university and graduated from Gompers Preparatory Academy, Lincoln High School or The Preuss School UCSD.

-The scholarship recognizes Mehan’s dedication as founding director of the Center for Research and Educational Equity, Access, and Teaching Excellence (CREATE), which is housed in UC San Diego’s Division of Social Sciences and designed to help young people from diverse communities prepare for, get admitted to and ultimately succeed in college.
+The scholarship recognizes Mehan’s dedication as founding director of the Center for Research on Educational Equity, Assessment, and Teaching Excellence (CREATE), which is housed in UC San Diego’s Division of Social Sciences and designed to help young people from diverse communities prepare for, get admitted to and ultimately succeed in college.
 CREATE partners with Gompers, Lincoln and The Preuss School UCSD, working closely with the schools’ teachers, counselors and principals, as well as assisting students and their parents through the college application and scholarship process.

 While the scholarship was just recently endowed, two students have already received scholarships from the current use funds during the 2011-2012 academic year.
 Indira Esparza graduated from The Preuss School UCSD, a charter middle and high school for motivated, low-income students whose parents have not graduated from college.
 The Mehan Scholarship has brought her one step closer to her aspirations of practicing immigration law and becoming a law professor.

 “I am so honored to be part of this scholarship,” said Esparza.
 “This scholarship has benefited my family and me by taking off some of the stress financially.
 I was able to purchase all my textbooks and make my financial deadlines without worry.”